pgeu/pgeu-system/docs/confreg/configuring.md

 name (pick wihch one).
 Information about this partitioning will be written on the tickets (if included in the templates), so should normally not be changed after the first tickets have been issued.

-Additional intro
-: Text shown on the registration page just above the list of additional options.
-Typically introduces what the additional options are.
-Can contain markdown.

 Promotion active
 : Should this conference be listed in promotional parts of the website.